Mark Felt: Nixon passes over Felt again

 On February 17, 1973, Nixon nominated Gray as Hoover's permanent replacement as Director.
 Until then, Gray had been in limbo as Acting Director.
-In another taped conversation on February 28, Nixon spoke to Dean about Felt's acting as an informant, and mentioned that he had never met him.
-Gray was forced to resign on April 27, after it was revealed that he had destroyed a file that had been in the White House safe of E. Howard Hunt.
+In another taped conversation on February 28, Nixon spoke to Dean about Felt's acting as an informant and mentioned that he had never met Felt.
+Gray was forced to resign on April 27 after it was revealed that he had destroyed a file that had been in the White House safe of E. Howard Hunt.
 Gray recommended Felt as his successor.

-The day Gray resigned, Kleindienst spoke to Nixon, urging him to appoint Felt as head of the FBI.
+The day Gray resigned, Kleindienst spoke to Nixon, urging him to appoint Felt as Director of the FBI.
 Nixon instead appointed William Ruckelshaus as Acting Director.
 Stanley Kutler reported that Nixon said, "I don't want him.
 I can't have him.
-I just talked to Bill Ruckelshaus and Bill is a Mr. Clean and I want a fellow in there that is not part of the old guard and that is not part of that infighting in there."
+I just talked to Bill Ruckelshaus and Bill is a Mr. Clean and I want a fellow in there who is not part of the old guard and who is not part of that infighting in there."
 On another White House tape, from May 11, 1973, Nixon and White House Chief of Staff Alexander Haig spoke of Felt leaking material to The New York Times.
 Nixon said, "he's a bad guy, you see."
 He said that William Sullivan had told him of Felt's ambition to be Director of the Bureau.

 Clashes with Ruckelshaus and resignation

 Felt called his relationship with Ruckelshaus "stormy".
 In his memoir, Felt describes Ruckelshaus as a "security guard sent to see that the FBI did nothing which would displease Mr. Nixon".

-In mid-1973, The New York Times published a series of articles about wiretaps that had been ordered by Hoover during his tenure at the FBI.
+In mid-1973, The New York Times published a series of articles about the Nixon wiretaps, wiretaps that had been ordered by Hoover during his tenure at the FBI.
 Ruckelshaus believed that the information must have come from someone at the FBI.

 In June 1973, Ruckelshaus received a call from someone claiming to be a New York Times reporter, telling him that Felt was the source of this information.
 On June 21, Ruckelshaus met privately with Felt and accused him of leaking information to The New York Times, a charge that Felt adamantly denied.
 Ruckelshaus told Felt to "sleep on it" and let him know the next day what he wanted to do.
 Felt resigned from the Bureau the next day, June 22, 1973, ending his 31-year career.

 In a 2013 interview, Ruckelshaus noted the possibility that the original caller was a hoax.
 He said that he considered Felt's resignation "an admission of guilt" anyway.

 Ruckelshaus, who had served only as Acting Director, was replaced several weeks later by Clarence M. Kelley, who had been nominated by Nixon as FBI Director and confirmed by the Senate.